 The Medicare business is anything but small — you just have to know your market.

-Myth #2: CMS’ Medicare Marketing Guidelines (MMG) make it impossible to find clients.
+Myth #2: CMS’ Medicare Communications and Marketing Guidelines (MCMG) make it impossible to find clients.

 Here’s the truth.
 While there are rules to follow in this industry, there’s no reason they should stress you out!
 These rules are in place to help you.
-An agent who is educated in the MMG knows that there are plenty of ethical ways to market to clients.
+An agent who is educated in the MCMG knows that there are plenty of ethical ways to market to clients.

 When following these rules, you can be confident that you’re going about your career in the correct manner.
 In fact, we believe these rules keep the less motivated agents from encroaching on your turf, helping you gain more clients — the right way!

 Myth #3: There’s no money in selling Medicare.

 Far from it!
 Maximum commission rates for Medicare Advantage and Part D plans are on the rise for the third year in a row and Medicare Supplement commissions are as lucrative as ever.